 - FLUORESCENCE: not significant

-Gemstones of Jupiter 1) YELLOW SAPPHIRE Present Sources Sri Lanka, Thailand, Burma and Cambodia.
-Gemological Characteristics - SPECIES: corundum
+Present Sources Sri Lanka, Thailand, Burma and Cambodia.

 - TRANSPARENCY: transparent